-“If a display will only be relocated once a quarter or once a year, avoid the cost of casters in favor of levelers instead,” Ruiz says.
+“If a display will only be relocated once a quarter or year, avoid the cost of casters in favor of levelers instead,” Ruiz says.

 And while savings might be minimal per unit, small details like this can easily add up when a brand or retailer rolls out a large order.

 A New Take on Graphics to Extend Your Merchandising Budget